tagsysx/jGS/docs/Specification.md

 Where:
 - $R_i$ is rotation matrix
 - $S_i$ is scaling matrix
-- Inherited from optics but initialization adjusted to reflect RF uncertainty (e.g., multipath spread)
+- Inherited from optics but initialization adjusted to reflect RF uncertainty
 - No direct complex values, but frequency dependence considered during projection

 #### Complex Radiance/Emission $\psi_i \in \mathbb{C}$